How To Defend Against Breach of Contract Claims

 Material and Immaterial Breaches of Contract

-Some breaches of contract are more severe than others.
-Material breaches are so significant they completely ruin the contract.
+Material breaches are so significant that they completely ruin the contract.
 For example, say two parties agreed to a real estate transaction.
-The contract and other legal documents are completed and the buyer pays the seller.
+The parties complete the contract and other legal documents and the buyer pays the seller.
 Then the seller backs out.
 The seller’s refusal to sell is a material breach.
 It undercuts the entire point of the contract and leaves the buyer in a terrible position.

 How do you know if a breach is material or immaterial?
 There is no hard and fast rule to determine this, and courts look at many factors.
-If the breach could be fixed, it was probably immaterial.
+If a party can fix the breach, it was probably immaterial.

 Breach of Contract Defenses